Monrovia Association of Fine Arts Youth Activities and School Art Programs

 About

-Monrovia Association of Fine Arts’ mission is to be a resource for the community, local artists, art supporters and students by providing ways to gather, learn, showcase, sell and celebrate fine art.
-The organization came into existence in the 1950s, organized the first Monrovia art festival in 1964, incorporated as the Monrovia Arts Festival Association in 1965, and in 2012 changed its name to Monrovia Association of Fine Arts.
-It is a Section 501(c)(3) nonprofit organization.
+Monrovia Association of Fine Arts’ mission is to be a resource for the community, local artists, art supporters and students, providing opportunities to gather, learn, showcase, sell and celebrate fine art.
+The group came into existence in the 1950s, organized the first Monrovia art festival in 1964, incorporated as the Monrovia Arts Festival Association in 1965, and changed its name to Monrovia Association of Fine Arts in 2012.
+It is a Section 501(c)(3) nonprofit organization, and membership is open to artists and non-artists alike.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.